aldrinm/recipes-korny-info/about.md

 It is based on a very basic Jekyll site, plus some clever recipe metadata management I copied from [chowdown](https://github.com/clarklab/chowdown)

-Recipe metadata should match the [recipe schema](https://schema.org/Recipe)
+Recipe metadata in chowdown claimd to match the [recipe schema](https://schema.org/Recipe) - but that's overkill for me, I'm going to add random fields as I see them useful.
+Currently supported:

+* title
+* tags
+* image (can have multiple)
+* imageCredit
+* ingredients
+* directions
+* source - for the original source of the recipe

 I used to know more about CSS than I do now - but I have no time and don't keep up to date, so I'll probably just stick to out-of-the-box themes for styling.